- Things to Do

 Fast forwarding to present day, 2017 brought about a resurgence of the importance of the presence of the LGBTQ community within Laguna Beach.
 In early 2017, a group of Laguna Beach businesses and residents gathered, including the Mayor, to discuss how to “bring the gay back.”
 This group is now known as the Laguna Beach LGBTQ Heritage & Culture Committee, which works to ensure that the LGBTQ community is honored and celebrated in Laguna Beach.
 In May of the same year, Mayor Toni Iseman presided over the resolution that the month of June was to be LGBTQ Heritage & Culture Month in Laguna Beach…forevermore.

 Of course this is just a glimpse at rich history of LGBTQ events that took place in and around Laguna Beach, and doesn’t include everything.
 The good news is that historians have been recording anything and everything LGBTQ that took place within Orange County, which includes Laguna Beach, and can be accessed through archives at the University of California Irvine Libraries, both online and in-person.
-Laguna Beach’s LGBTQ history is still being written, and with such an exciting reinvigoration by the local community last year, only great things are to come, like the revival of Laguna Beach Pride Weekend, taking place every June.
+Laguna Beach’s LGBTQ history is still being written, and with such an exciting reinvigoration by the local community last year, only great things are to come, like the revival of Laguna Beach Pride Weekend, taking place every late May/early June.